||THE ALCORT SAILFISH and SUNFISH

 in 1962 but the Super Sailfish MK II was built until 1975.

-23-window Samba Bus.
-I have had the privilege of owning both a Samba bus and a
+Samba Bus.
+I have had the privilege of owning both.
+I have had two Sailfish,

 In July, 2006, I found an Alcort "Sailfish" for $125.
 It was over 40 years old and dirty from

 years of storage, but still in great condition.
-In the following pictures, you can follow the process of restoring this boat.
+In the following pictures, you can follow the process of restoration.

 A lot of scrubbing was necessary to get the mold and dirt off.